rropen/MEC/.github/SECURITY.md

 ## Public Software Policy

-The `MEC` repository and project are intended to be public facing.
+The `MEC` project are intended to be public facing.
 They're being used in a pathfinder capacity and will play a small part in the Rolls-Royce Digital Transformation efforts.
 If you have any questions, please contact the lead maintainer at [Josh.Haines@Rolls-Royce.com](mailto:Josh.Haines@Rolls-Royce.com).

 ## Reporting a Bug